 Number of cases where an extension is authorised

 The model complaints handling procedure allows for an extension to the timescales to be authorised in certain circumstances.
-During 2022/23, no Stage 1 complaints had an extension authorised, 17%, or 48 Stage 2 non escalated complaints had an extension authorised.
-Charts outlining this performance are included in Appendix 6.
+During 2023/24, no Stage 1 complaints had an extension authorised.
+A chart outlining this performance is included in Appendix 6.